 BEIJING – Al-Jazeera's sole English-language reporter in China has been expelled, the pan-Arab news network said Tuesday.
 It's the first time since 1998 that Beijing has kicked out an accredited foreign journalist.

-Melissa Chan's expulsion is seen as China's latest attempt to punish international media whose reports the authoritarian government dislikes and sees as besmirching its global image.
+Melissa Chan's expulsion is seen as a hardening of China's attitude toward international media it views as a threat to the authoritarian government's authority and global image.
 The move "seems to be taking China's anti-media policies to a new level," Bob Dietz, the Asia coordinator for the Committee to Protect Journalists, said in a statement.

 Qatar-based Al-Jazeera said in a statement that it had no choice but to close its English-language service's bureau because Chan's press credentials and visa were not extended.
 Chan is a U.S. citizen who worked for the network in China for five years.
 She had reported extensively on sensitive topics such as illegal seizures of farmland and the imprisonment of petitioners from the countryside in unofficial "black jails."